chocho-1115/h5-factory/README.md

 # h5-factory

-## Business Context

 This project is designed for the development of marketing-oriented H5 pages, which typically exhibit the following characteristics:

-- Short development and launch cycles
+- Short development cycle
 - Large number of projects
-- Small project scope
+- Small project size

 These characteristics can be summarized as "short, frequent, and fast-paced."
 From a development perspective, this demands rapid response and efficient delivery.
 As a result, this project was created to address the following key challenges: